3dfxdev/EDGE/build_guide/lib_versions.md

 when new versions of libraries are built. x64 libraries pre-built for Visual Studio 2017 can be downloaded from here: [tdgmods.net/vsLibsx64.7z].

 Cross-Compile users (Unix-based) must build these libraries from scratch.
 Just look at the version table above and you should be fine.
+You can also look into /quick_setup_scripts to quickly download, build, and link the required libraries automatically.